Kavaler Award

 The first renewed Kavaler Award Gala was held in 2013 to honor Charles Bunch (Chairman and CEO of PPG Industries) and has continued without interruption to the present day.
 The Kavaler Award Gala is a black tie event where prominent members of the chemical and chemical reporting industry gather to celebrate the year's award winner.
 In 2020, the Kavaler Award was celebrated online due to the COVID-19 pandemic.
 Despite chaos around the world, the annual Kavaler Award persisted and pushed forward, honoring the achievements of the chemical industry through the difficult times.

-The Chemists' Club Kavaler Award sponsored by Piper Sandler is chosen by peer vote: leaders in the global chemical industry.
+The Chemists' Club Kavaler Award is chosen peer voting: leaders in the global chemical industry.

 The nominees are chemical company CEOs, selected on a wide range of criteria including organic growth, innovation, diversity and inclusivity, safety & health, operational excellence, share price performance and M&A activity.
 There is also a special focus on ESG actions that have been meaningful and visible both from within the industry and more broadly in society.